 - Add ghee to a large stockpot over medium heat.
 Once melted, add onions, carrots, and celery.
 Allow to saute for approximately 5 minutes.

-- Turn heat to low and allow bone broth to simmer, uncovered, for 30 minutes.
+- Turn heat to low and allow the bone broth to simmer, uncovered, for 30 minutes.

 - After 30 minutes, remove the fish bones, fish heads, and vegetables from the stockpot and then strain the broth and decant into a clean container.

-- Broth will stay fresh for 2-3 days in the refrigerator and 2-3 months in the freezer.
+- The broth will stay fresh for 2-3 days in the refrigerator and 2-3 months in the freezer.

 Shop for items used in this blog post or video